MadokaIII/configuration/README.md

 # configuration
-A Save of all my configuration file
+An Automatic Save of all my configuration file